$L^p$ cohomology and Hodge decomposition for ALE manifolds: Hodge projectors

 Recall also that according to Proposition \ref{pro:im_p>n},

 Consider the $L^2$ Hodge projector

 onto

 According to Corollary \ref{cor:extension_HodgeLp-mod}, $\Pi|_{L^2\cap L^q}$ extends uniquely to a bounded $L^q$ projector, which we will denote $\Pi^q$.
 Furthermore, according to Corollary \ref{cor:extension_hodgeLp}, the $L^2$ projector $\Pi_{1,d}$, in restriction to $L^2\cap L^p$, extends uniquely to a bounded $L^p$.
-Moreover, $\Pi_{d\ker_0}$ is bounded on $L^p$ if and only if
+Moreover, by writing